-On July 15, 2009, Khan reported that it had received notice from the Mineral Resources Authority of Mongolia ("MRAM") that the Mining License for the Main Dornod Property, held by CAUC, had been suspended.
-Subsequently, following communications with MRAM and the State Specialized Inspection Agency of the Government of Mongolia, Khan was informed that the Mining License was suspended based on the conclusions of the State Inspector who determined that CAUC was allegedly in violation of applicable laws by reason of it not having registered its deposit reserves with the State Integrated Registry for approval by the Minerals Council.
+On July 15, 2009, Khan reported that it had received notice from the Mineral Resources Authority of Mongolia ("MRAM") that the mining license for the Main Dornod Property, held by CAUC, had been suspended.
+Subsequently, following communications with MRAM and the State Specialized Inspection Agency of the Government of Mongolia, Khan was informed that the mining license was suspended based on the conclusions of the State Inspector who determined that CAUC was allegedly in violation of applicable laws by reason of it not having registered its deposit reserves with the State Integrated Registry for approval by the Minerals Council.
 However, CAUC had submitted its reserve calculations to MRAM for registration in accordance with Mongolian law initially in 2007 and again in 2008.
-On January 14, 2010, Khan announced that a settlement had been reached with MRAM whereby the suspension of the Mining License for the Main Dornod Property, held by CAUC, had been terminated.
-The reinstatement of the Mining License was a prerequisite to re-registration of the license under the Nuclear Energy Law (described below).
-Khan views this settlement as having finally resolved the July 2009 suspension of the Mining License, despite subsequent reports circulated by the NEA that the settlement is not valid.
+On January 14, 2010, Khan announced that a settlement had been reached with MRAM whereby the suspension of the mining license for the Main Dornod Property, held by CAUC, had been terminated.
+Khan views this settlement as having finally resolved the July 2009 suspension of the mining license, despite subsequent reports circulated by the NEA that the settlement is not valid.
 The MRAM formal report on such reserve and resource calculations is still pending as of the date of this MD&A. Notwithstanding its continued efforts to register its reserves, to date; CAUC has not received approval or registration of its reserves in respect of the Main Dornod Property.
 Having submitted its reserve calculations as required, obtaining approval and registration of its reserves continues to lie within the purview and control of the Minerals Council of Mongolia.
-Khan continues to believe that CAUC has complied with the terms of the Mining License and applicable laws in all material respects.
+Khan continues to believe that CAUC has complied with the terms of the mining license and applicable laws in all material respects.